Jun Banaag: Broadcasting career

+In 1995, Banaag hosted his first counseling radio program on Radio Veritas until 1997, after his return from the United States.

-Banaag was invited to join DZMM to host the program, Dr. Love Radio Show, after his return from the United States on September 16, 1997.
-In addition to saying comforting advice, he is very vocal on the nation's most pressing issues, such as the ongoing discussions about the country's divorce laws.
+Banaag was invited to join DZMM to host the program, Dr. Love Radio Show, on September 16, 1997.
+In addition to offering comforting advice, he is very vocal on the nation's most pressing issues, such as the ongoing discussions about the country's divorce laws.

-On January 3, 2011, he anchored Dr. Love Music Show (later Dr. Love: Always and Forever), a music program that airs every weekday afternoons, until June 16, 2017.
+On January 3, 2011, he anchored Dr. Love Music Show (later Dr. Love: Always and Forever), a music program that airs every weekday afternoon, until June 16, 2017.

-On August 28, 2020, after 23 years of radio hosting, his radio program Dr. Love Radio Show in TeleRadyo (now DZMM TeleRadyo) has temporarily stopped as ABS-CBN tries to arrange a proper timeslot for it.
+On August 28, 2020, after 23 years of radio hosting, his radio program Dr. Love Radio Show on TeleRadyo (now DZMM TeleRadyo) had temporarily stopped as ABS-CBN tried to arrange a proper timeslot for it.
 The show was granted a lease in life after almost being scrapped when ABS-CBN was denied a new broadcast franchise by the Philippine Congress.
-After Banaag pleaded to the network management, his program aired on weekend evenings on September 5, 2020 (later on weekend afternoons on May 15, 2021) from its old weekday schedule.
-The show eventually returned but ended finally on December 11, 2022.
-However, the show moved to Radyo5 (later True FM) on December 26 of the same year, thus making the program revert to its old weekday evening schedule as well as Banaag's return to terrestrial radio and FM radio.
+After Banaag pleaded with network management, his program aired on weekend evenings on September 5, 2020 (later on weekend afternoons on May 15, 2021), moving from its old weekday schedule.
+The show eventually returned but finally ended on December 11, 2022.
+However, the show moved to Radyo5 (later True FM) on December 26 of the same year, thus making the program revert to its old weekday evening schedule as well as Banaag's return to terrestrial radio after 2 years and 8 months and FM radio after 33 years.

-Since 2023, Banaag has been an on-and-off part of TV5's Face 2 Face as one of the resident Trio Tagapayo representing the clergy.
+From 2023 to 2026, Banaag had been an on-and-off part of TV5's Face 2 Face as one of the resident Trio Tagapayo representing the clergy.

+On June 12, 2026, Banaag made his final appearance on Dr. Love Radio Show on 105.9 True FM as he would retire 18 days later due to pneumonia.
+Arnold Rei (a.k.a.
+DJ Popoy) became the relief anchor of the radio program on June 15 until it aired its final episode on June 30, 2026, thus ending his radio program after almost 29 years and his radio career after 56 years.

+On July 25, 2026, Banaag would return to hosting, this time via Social Media platforms, on his new digital program, Ikwento Mo Kay Dr. Love.

-Banaag is Roman Catholic and a devotee of the Blessed Virgin Mary.
+Banaag is a Roman Catholic and a devotee of the Blessed Virgin Mary.
 As a professed member of the Third Order of Saint Dominic, he and his wife are also involved in church ministries.
 He is currently the Vice Provincial of the Lay Dominicans in the Philippines.